Skip to content

 Type http://alternator.local.
 If the browser auto-prefixes https://, the page won't load.

 alternator.local doesn't resolve?
-Some routers block mDNS / Bonjour.
-Open your router's device list, find the host named alternator, note its IP, and browse to http://<that-IP> (e.g. http://192.168.1.47). iPhones, iPads, and Macs resolve alternator.local natively; Windows may need Apple's Bonjour Print Services or just use the IP.
+Some routers block mDNS / Bonjour, and it is less reliable over a phone hotspot.
+Open your router's device list (or, on a hotspot, your phone's Connected Devices), find the host named alternator, note its IP, and browse to http://<that-IP> (e.g. http://192.168.1.47, or http://172.20.10.X on an iPhone hotspot). iPhones, iPads, and Macs resolve alternator.local natively; Windows may need Apple's Bonjour Print Services or just use the IP.

-Fallback only — no boat WiFi.
+Fallback only — no boat network.
 Cloud Features are unavailable in this mode.

 1. Make sure the hotspot wire is connected (see Override wires).